Why play is important for imaginative and creative development in preschoolers

 These are important qualities and skills for the preschool years and beyond.

-From around 3 years your child might enjoy dramatic play using puppets and dress-ups, tell you very detailed stories about things that never happened, or have an imaginary friend.
+From around this age, your child might enjoy dramatic play using puppets and dress-ups, tell you very detailed stories about things that never happened, or have an imaginary friend.
 Your child might also pretend to be a grown-up, a doctor or an astronaut.

 Your child will probably want any chance to scribble, draw, paint and paste.
-At around 4 years, your child can draw detailed pictures of places, things and people from their imagination.
+At around this age, your child can draw simple pictures of places, things and people from their imagination.

-It’s worth remembering that children at this age can’t always tell what’s real and what’s made up.
-This might mean that any scary monsters from stories seem real to your child.
+Children at this age can’t always tell what’s real and what’s made up.
+This might mean that scary monsters in stories seem real to your child.
 If your child has nightmares, reassure your child that they’re safe and explain that the monsters are only make-believe and can’t hurt them.

 Try to step back from your child’s play.
 This gives your child the chance to decide what and how they want to play.
-But remember that your child still needs you to encourage and help them if they’re having trouble or they feel overwhelmed.
+But remember that your child still needs you to encourage and help them if they are having trouble or feel overwhelmed.

 - Make time for outdoor play in safe spaces that give your child freedom and time to explore.

-- Get your child to help you with simple household chores.
+- Encourage your child to pretend to be various characters while they help you with household chores.
 Your child could be a waiter who helps to set the table.
-Or they might like to pretend that they’re a chef and help you with some basic cooking.
+Or they could be a chef and help you with basic cooking.

-- Set up a special play space within your home.
+- Set up a special play space at home.
 Large cardboard boxes or cloths draped over chairs provide endless possibilities for pretend play.
 Include plenty of toys like blocks or balls, which allow for open-ended play.

 - Take the time to rest and dream.
 Lie on your backs together and look at the clouds and the sky.
 Imagine what the various shapes could be.